bhavyejain/bhavyejain/README.md

 <br>

 I am Bhavye Jain, a graduate student at University of California - Santa Barbara, California. <br/>
-I love to work with distributed and embedded systems, computer networks, and "cool tech" like AR/VR.
+I love to work with distributed and embedded systems, computer networks, and sometimes, "cool tech" like AR/VR.
 I do not find bitwise processing of network packets boring! 🙂

 <!--